 If you are the victim of a car accident or if a member of your family died as the result of a motor vehicle crash, you need to start building your case with an experienced lawyer right away.
 The monetary burden of being in a car accident may end up being higher than you anticipated.
 According to PennDOT, the economic loss due to reportable traffic crashes was an average of $1,414 to every man, woman, and child in Pennsylvania during 2017.

 The cost breakdown is as follows:

-- Property Damage and Other (including accidents in which severity of injuries could not be determined, approximately $650 M)
+- Property damage, including accidents in which severity of injuries could not be determined: Approximately $650,000,000

-A car accident can cause injuries ranging from minor bruises to brain injuries that can last a lifetime.
+A car accident can cause injuries ranging from minor bruises to brain injuries.
+A skilled lawyer will be able to help you obtain compensation for your costly medical bills.
 Common types of car accident injuries include: